neo4j-contrib/neo4j-dwh-connector/README.md

 ### Launch the Spark Job from CLI via Spark Submit

-In order to launch the Spark Job you need to place yourself into the Spark directory and run a command like this:
+In order to launch the Spark Job you need to be in the Spark directory and run the following command:

 ```bash